delftswa2018/desosa2018/mattermost/chapter.md

 ### <a name="i18n">Internationalization</a>
 The release cycle for internationalization or localization is different from the rest of the system.
 Quality levels are defined for each language [[10]](#loca10) to ensure that the final release is of high quality:
-- Alpha quality level translations is defined as translations that have not yet reached Beta level.
+- Alpha quality level translations are defined as translations that have not yet reached Beta level.
 - For the Beta quality level, 90% of the translations must be verified by a Mattermost expert and a target language expert.
 - The Official quality level has all of the translations verified by a Mattermost expert and a target language expert.
 The target language must also have at least one official [reviewer](https://docs.mattermost.com/developer/localization.html) assigned by the Mattermost team who maintains the target language.
 The target language must also have been in use for at least 3 full release cycles.